mukund-v/turkish-judge/README.md

-# turkish-judge
-Turkish Judge
+# Turkish Judge

-Implementation of the Turkish Judge platform as a Flask application.
+Implementation of a crowd-based adjudication platform for Amazon Mechanical Turk as a Flask application.
+This application manages and stores Requester csv uploads and worker grievance submissions in MongoDB.

 ## Running the application
 First create a virtual environment using virtualenv, e.g.: